 Ronny Vollandt, Ph.D.
 (2011, University of Cambridge), is a Professor of Jewish Studies at the Ludwig-Maximilians-Universität, Munich.
 He teaches Rabbinics and Jewish intellectual heritage in the Near East.
 His research usually relies on manuscripts.
 That’s where, in his opinion, the fun begins.

-Fabio Ioppolo is a graduate student at the Institute for the Near and Middle East of the Ludwig-Maximilians University Munich, specialising in the history and literature of Jews in the region.
-He is a research assistant in the projects “Manuscript Hunters” and the “Qaraite and Rabbanite Calendars: Origins, Interaction, and Polemic”.
+Fabio Ioppolo, M.A. is a research associate and doctoral candidate at the Institute of Near and Middle Eastern Studies at the Ludwig-Maximilians University Munich, specialising in the history and literature of Jews in the region.
 His research interest focuses on the codicology, paleography and production background of Hebrew and Arabic Manuscripts.

 Andreas Klindt studies History and Middle Eastern Studies at the Universities of Hamburg, Augsburg and currently in Munich.
 He enjoys going through literature as well as old stashes and caches, real and dusty or metaphorical and virtual, and to open windows into societies long gone.